List of Kid Nation participants: Sophia

 Sophia Wise was a 14-year-old green district member from Winter Park, Florida.
 She is not related to fellow contestant Blaine Wise, despite sharing a last name and home state.
 She was one of only two participants to win two gold stars.
 The first was a $20,000 gold star won on day four in episode 1 for her work ethic in running the kitchen.
 Then in the final episode, Sophia was awarded the first of three bonus $50,000 gold star, for her consistency in her hard work.
 In episode 11 she was appointed town sheriff to help with enforcement of rules, as certain kids continued to shirk their duties to the town.

+She graduated from Smith College with a BA in Latin and history in 2014, and later got a law degree from Fordham University.
 On May 20, 2020, Wise posted a video on her YouTube channel answering questions of her experience on the show.
+In a Reddit post, she announced that she would be writing a book.
+In 2025, Wise started the Kid Nation by the Kids podcast with fellow green team member Michael Thot.

 Sophie

 Sophie Mittelstaedt was a 10-year-old yellow district member from Issaquah, Washington.
-She is a very talented writer and soccer player.
+She is a talented writer and soccer player.
 She and Mallory became extremely close friends, and collaborated in running a free "daycare" for stuffed animals in Bonanza City.

 Taylor

 Taylor DuPriest (born April 22, 1996, in Albany, Georgia) was a 10-year-old yellow district member from Sylvester, Georgia.
 Taylor began the show as a town council member, but was removed from the council during the first election, when she was replaced by Zach with a 4–5 vote.
 Her catchphrase on Kid Nation was "Deal with it!"
 Taylor was infamous for being incredibly lazy and defiant from the beginning to the end of the show, once stating that "beauty queens don't do dishes."
 Even as a council member, Taylor encouraged fellow district mates not to participate in chores through example and lack of leadership.

-Taylor has entered and won a number of beauty pageants.
+Taylor entered and won a number of beauty pageants.
 Winning Miss Georgia Sweetheart 2005, Hall of Fame winner at the Junior Miss Georgia Forestry pageant, 4th Runner-Up 2006 National Sweetheart Miss American Coed Pageant (as well as 3rd Runner-Up Model), and an online store's model search.
 She has done several prints and appeared on Disney Channel's Show Your Stuff.

 In an Entertainment Weekly article on a number of different controversial reality show participants, Taylor revealed that one of her most outrageous lines, "Ugly chickens DESERVE to die" was fed to her by the producers.

 She was at school for Occupational Therapy in St. Augustine, Florida until graduating in April 2020.